raihan2bd/filmwise-front/README.md

 ### Prerequisites

 In order to run this project you need:
-- First of all, To run the front-end you need to run the [back-end](https://github.com/raihan2bd/filmwise) on your local machine.
+- First of all, To run the front end you need to run the [back end](https://github.com/raihan2bd/filmwise) on your local machine.
 - Then Make sure you have installed [NodeJs](https://nodejs.org).
-- Then make sure you have installed [TypeScript]([https://](https://www.typescriptlang.org/)
+- Then make sure you have installed [TypeScript](https://www.typescriptlang.org/)
-- Then make sure you have installed [React](https://reactjs.org/) on your local machine if you want to use this project locally.
+- Make sure you have installed [React](https://reactjs.org/) on your local machine if you want to use this project locally.

 ### Setup